AnoraWu/Fish/documentation/Documentation.md

 ### Note: This replication package is not complete.
 This document only records code files in MPA-Fish-Effects-Replication folder that have been checked by Anora Wu (wwu54@jh.edu)
+### Future Change: Under Michael's suggestion, the protection cells should be contiguous in the simulations.

 ### prep